KDE/digikam-doc/showfoto_editor/showfoto_tools.rst

     :alt:
     :align: center

-    The Showfoto RAW Import Tool Processing a ProRAW File Taken with an Apple Iphone
+    The Showfoto loading a ProRAW File Taken with an Apple Iphone

 Post-Processing
 ---------------